lean-klinker/react-workshop/docs/second-react-component.md

 ## New Requirement

-- Given current number is zero when number incremented then shows 1
+- Given current number is 1 when number incremented then shows 2
-- Given current number is two when number incremented then shows fizz
+- Given current number is 2 when number incremented then shows fizz
-- Given current number is four when number incremented then shows buzz
+- Given current number is 4 when number incremented then shows buzz
-- Given current number is fourteen when number incremented then shows fizzbuzz
+- Given current number is 14 when number incremented then shows fizzbuzz